 Understanding PayPal Holdings's Unusual Options Activity

-On Friday, shares of PayPal Holdings (NASDAQ:PYPL) saw unusual options activity.
-After the option alert, the stock price moved up to $308.75.
+On Monday, shares of PayPal Holdings (NASDAQ:PYPL) saw unusual options activity.
+After the option alert, the stock price moved down to $306.43.

 - Option Type: SWEEP